-An inspection report is compiled as part of the visit - it includes any actions which need to be addressed before the Food for Life Served Here can be awarded.
+An inspection report is compiled as part of the visit - it includes any actions which need to be addressed before Food for Life Served Here is awarded.
 These actions are identified during the visit and agreed with you.

 Step four: Award